 3) New York Cherry Blossoms 2023

-As mentioned, while cherry blossoms in New York generally bloom around the same time each year, the exact dates will be different.
+As mentioned, while cherry blossoms generally bloom around the same time each year, the exact dates will be different.
 Peak bloom may also last shorter or longer depending on various natural conditions.

-These are going to be three distinct blooming periods, meaning you will not get overlap between the trees (most likely).
-If visiting NYC during one of these time periods, you will want to head to the parts of the city, where those specific trees are located.
+These are going to be three distinct blooming periods, meaning you will not get overlap between the trees (most likely as we nearly saw in 2023).
+If visiting the park during one of these time periods, you will want to head to the parts of the park, where those specific trees are located.

 Be sure to also check out some of the other top things to do in New York City during a visit!